joakin/joakin.github.com/_posts/2012-01-17-ie-weirdos-v1.md

 So, I was getting this error from the IE console:

-    Object doesn’t support this action
+    Object doesn't support this action

 Looking at the code then you see this: